 Web design tips to help create a premium website in WordPress

 First things first, have a clear picture of who your customer is.

 Premium customers tend to share certain characteristics – they are extremely successful and tend to spend their time carefully.
-They also want a good return on investment and are used to high level of service.
+They also want a good return on investment and are used to a high level of service.

-You need to answer the question how your audience shops and what will make them sign-up on your website.
+You need to answer the question of how your audience shops and what will make them sign-up on your website.

 You must also think about your customer behavior online.
 Do they like reading articles?
 Do they want to get to know you or simply want to buy something and get done with it?
 Do they like following the brand news or just want to get straight to shopping?

 The most important thing to remember is that you need to match the story and your business goals to your website.

 All too often, companies launch premium sites only to find out that the “product doesn’t match the packaging”.

 There is no need to obsess over premium site features and perfect user experience if your assortment of products is limited by 5 art posters.
 But let’s say you’re creating a website for an airline.
 People don’t simply buy tickets on airline websites.
 There is a complex search process involved, there are hundreds of filters, and finally, there is a complicated checkout process.
 Additionally, you might want to create alerts, a customer service chatbot and give the user the ability to create complex itineraries.